austin987/BlossomsPokemonGoManager/README.md

 ## Installation / Usage
 #### **Latest Stable Release**
-1. You need at least **Java 8** installed to run this tool.
+1. You need at least **Oracle Java 8** installed to run this tool.
 Verify your Java version [here](https://www.java.com/verify/) or download [the latest Java JRE release](https://www.java.com/download/) and install it.
 2. Download [the latest stable version of this tool](/../../releases) from releases.
 3. Double-Click the extracted `.jar` file and run it.
 4. Log in with your credentials.
 PTC account directly, for Google follow the instructions and copy the session token.